Nezha: Legend

 Lady Yin then sent Nezha into the back garden.
 He climbed up the barbican, where he came across the weapons Qiankun Bow (乾坤弓) and Zhengtian Arrows (震天箭) of the Yellow Emperor, sitting on a weapon rack.
-Eager for some archery practice, he lifted the bow and shot an arrow into the air, which flew all the way to White Bone Cave and killed the Biyun Tongzi (碧云童子; lit: Verdant Cloud Boy), an acolyte of Lady Shiji (石矶娘娘).
+Eager for some archery practice, he lifted the bow and shot an arrow into the air, which flew all the way to White Bone Cave and killed the Verdant Cloud Boy, an acolyte of Empress Shiji/Lady Rock (石磯娘娘).
 Because Li Jing had carved his name onto the arrow, Shiji went to Chentang Pass, seized him, and took him back to her abode.

 Li Jing explained to her that no one had been strong enough to lift the Yellow Emperor's bow since it was placed in Chentang Pass, and she allowed him to return to the pass to find the real culprit.
-When he learned that Nezha was responsible, he took his son back to the White Bone Cave to answer to Shiji.
-Nezha attacked her other acolyte and tried to fight Shiji, but had both of his weapons taken away, forcing him to flee to his master's abode.
-Taiyi Zhenren killed Shiji with the flames of the Jiulong Shenhuo Zhao (九龙神火罩; lit: Nine Dragon Divine Bell Cover), reducing her to her true form: a rock.
+When he learned that Nezha was responsible, he took his son back to the White Bone Cave to answer to Lady Rock.
+Nezha attacked her other acolyte and tried to fight the demonness, but had both of his weapons taken away, forcing him to flee to his master's abode.
+Taiyi Zhenren killed Shiji with the flames of the Jiulong Shenhuo Zhao (九龍神火罩; lit: Nine Dragon Divine Bell Cover), reducing her to her true form: a rock.

 Taiyi then informed Nezha that the Dragon Kings of the Four Seas, with the permission of the Jade Emperor, had come for his parents.To save his family, Nezha killed himself then, carving up his own flesh and dismembering his bones, "returning" these to his parents in repayment for the debt of his birth.

 Nezha then appeared in his mother's dream.
 In the dream, he asked her to build a temple for him, so that his soul would have a place to rest.
 This constitutes a link to Nezha's birth because the night before Nezha was born, Lady Yin had a dream where a Taoist put something into her bosom and told her to take this child.
 In both instances, a dream was used to communicate a message.

 His mother then secretly built a temple for Nezha, and this temple later flourished.
 This temple became well-known and grew vastly because of Nezha's efficiency at granting prayers.
 However, Li Jing soon found out about this temple and burned it down because he was still angry at Nezha and felt that he had already caused too much trouble for their family.